Fivell/policies/src/pages/policies/data_management_policy.md

 ## Backup Policy and Procedures

-1. Perform daily snapshot backups of all systems that process, store, or transmit ePHI for Versionista Customers, including PaaS Customers that utilize the Versionista Backup Service.
+1. Perform daily snapshot backups of all systems that process, store, or transmit PHI or PII for Versionista Customers, including PaaS Customers that utilize the Versionista Backup Service.
 2. The Versionista Ops Team is designated to be in charge of backups.
 3. Dev Ops Team members are trained and assigned to complete backups and manage